rdfostrich/article-swj2020-cobra/content/evaluation.md

 In this section, we discuss the results of our experiments on ingestion and query evaluation, which we then analyze in the next section.
-All raw results and the scripts that were used to process them are available on [GitHub](https://github.com/rdfostrich/cobra-bear-results/){:.mandatory}.

 #### Ingestion